Last Updated on September 21, 2023

 - A fermenting vessel – Some folks use ceramic crocks, but many homesteaders and herbalists these days simply use mason jars of varying sizes.
 For smaller batches, use a pint or quart jar.
 For larger batches, we use these half-gallon mason jars.

 - Fermenting lid or air lock device – The use of a lid made for the fermentation process is ideal, which makes the job much easier and pretty foolproof, though a regular jar lid can be used with a few tweaks.
-Examples of fermenting lids include an all-in-one device like a Kraut Source lid, or the use of a combination of items like a glass or ceramic weight along with another type of air lock lid.
+Examples of fermenting lids include an all-in-one device like a Kraut Source, or the use of a combination of items like a glass or ceramic weight along with another type of air lock lid (like this one, or this other option).
 A further discussion of their reasoning and use will follow in the directions section below.

 - Organic Green Beans – As many needed to fill your ferment vessel of choice.